cjdbarlow/bedside-notebook/assessment/neurological-exam.md

 #Detailed Neurological Examination
 The neurological exam comes in several flavours, depending on the patient:
 * Paralysed
+    * Pupilliary
 * Unconscious
+    * Pupillary
+    * Vestibulo-ocular reflex
 * Uncooperative
 * Cooperative

+##Paralysed Patient
+Paralysis permits only examination of the pupils:
+* **Pupils**
+    * Papilloedema
+    Suggests raised ICP; may not be present (especially acutely).
+    * **Size**
+    Different sized pupils suggetss different aetiology of the lesion:
+        * Small
+            * Drugs
+            Opioids and clonidine.
+            * Pontine lesions
+        * Semidilated and unresponsive
+        Midbrain lesions.
+        * Large and unresponsive
+        CNIII compression.
+    * **Asymmetry**
+        * Large and unresponsive
+            * Ipsilateral CN III lesion
+            * Adie's Pupil
+            Idiopathic syndrome of mydriasis and delayed response to light; may occur in one or both pupils.
+    * **Reactivity**
+        * Afferent pathway via CN II
+        * Efferent pathway via CN III
+        * Abnormalities between direct and consensual reflexes allow localisation of the lesion to a particular neural pathway

+##Unconscious
+In addition to the pupillary exam, examination of the unconscious patient can include:

+###Cranial Nerves
+* **Dysconjugate gaze**
+    * Exophoria is present in most patients with altered conscous state

+* **Corneal reflex**
+Tests V<sub>1</sub> and VII.
+    * A drop of saline or wisp of cotton should be applied to the cornea
+    Patient should not see the or hear the stimulus, otherwise this will not test V<sub>1</sub>.

+* **Oculo-cephalic reflex**
+Tests CN III, VI, VIII.
+    * A milder version of the cold caloric reflex that can be performed in unconscious patients
+    * The eyes are held open and the head is rotated side-to-side or up and down
+    * The reflex is present if the eyes move in the opposite direction of head movements (**doll's eyes**)
+    * Absence of the reflex is suggestive of brainstem dysfunction in the comatose patient

+* **Cold caloric reflex**
+Tests CN III, VI, and VIII.
+    * Used in brain-death testing
+    * Cold water is syringed into the patients ear
+    * A positive reflex occurs when the eyes look towards the tested side
+    Eyes will remain in this position until irrigation stops.
+    * No response will occur in brain death
+    * 5 minutes should elapse before testing the other wide

+* **Facial Sensation**
+    * Supra orbital notch pressure
+    Tests CN V, VII.
+        * Best method of assessing response to a painful stimulus

+* **Gag reflex**
+Tests CN IX, X.
+    * Touch the posterior pharynx on each side (use a Yankeur)
+    * A gag is a positive response

+* **Cough reflex**
+Tests CN X.
+    * Suctioning the trachea should cause a cough response

 ##Extremities
+> * Asymmetry in tone, reflexes, and plantar responses are useful to lateralise a lesion
+> * Symmetrical changes are rarely helpful in the unconscious patient

 * Observation
+    * Spontaneous or localising movements
+    * Posturing
+        * Abnormal flexion (decorticate posturing)
+        Indicates a lesion above the brainstem.
+Movements are:
+            * Flexion of arms
+            * Adduction of shoulder
+            * Extension of legs
+        * Abnormal extension (decerebrate posturing)
+        Indicates a lesion at the brainstem or below.
+Movements are:
+            * Extension of arms
+            * Internal rotation of shoulder
     * Tremors
     * Wasting
     * Fasciculations
         * Intrinsic hand muscles
         * Shoulder girdle
         * Thigh

 * Tone
     * Passive movement of each joint
 * Power and movement
+    * Response to noxious stimuli
+    Should always be a central stimulus, either supraorbital pressure or endotracheal suctioning.
     * Drift
     * Rapid movements
     * Power
+* Reflexes
+    * Clonus
+    >5 sustained involuntary contractions following stretching of a muscle.
+    * Plantar response
+    Sensitive test for the presence of an UMN lesion in the corticospinal tract.
+        * Lateral side of foot is rubbed with a blunt instrument
+        * Flexion of the toes is a normal response
+        * Extension of the hallux with fanning of the toes is a positive Babinski sign
+        Present as a primitive reflex in infants up to 12 months of age.

 Upper versus Lower Motor Neuron Lesions: